 To give you an idea of how much the translator worked: This compares the translator's work to the translation memory matches that were inserted in the segments.

-To get the amount of work in characters, use the Levenshtein method to measure the distance.
-It makes more sense to see how much a translator worked - as opposed to how much of the inserted text was changed.
+To get the amount of work in words, use the Levenshtein method to measure the distance.
+It makes more sense to see how many words a translator worked - as opposed to how much of the inserted text was changed.
 In an average translation job, many segments are translated from scratch, without inserting a match first.

 Use Fuzzy only if the work was similar to editing: Counting in percent is useful if there was a match for most segments.
-This happens if you update a translation to a new version, and there is little difference.
+This happens if you upgrade a translation to a new version of the text, and there is little difference.
 Or, when there was machine translation and you need to fix machine-translated segments.

 Don't use Trados 2007-like word counts: Normally, memoQ counts words like Microsoft Word does.
 In the past, when Trados 2007 or earlier (Trados Translator's Workbench) used to be a dominant translation tool, it was important that memoQ could produce similar word counts - so that translation companies could compare them.
 This is no longer the case.
 Use the Trados 2007-like word counts only if your client still works with an early Trados version, and they insist on using it.